larsvers/tree-of-charts/README.md

 As said, conceptual credit mainly goes to [Tamara Munzner](https://www.crcpress.com/Visualization-Analysis-and-Design/Munzner/9781466508910), as well as numerous other sources considering taxonomies from various angles.

-Here some other great papers considering the topic from a number of angles:
+Here's a short list of papers considering the topic from a number of angles:

 * [The Eyes Have It: A Task by Data Type Taxonomy for Information Visualizations](http://www.interactiondesign.us/courses/2011_AD690/PDFs/Shneiderman_1996.pdf) - a taxonomy by data types, by Ben Shneiderman's
 * [A Taxonomy of Visualization Techniques using the Data State Reference Model] (http://www-users.cs.umn.edu/~echi/papers/infovis00/Chi-TaxonomyVisualization.pdf) - a taxonomoy of data transformations by Ed H. Chi